backstage/backstage/docs/plugins/url-reader.md

   `https://raw.githubusercontent.com/backstage/backstage/master/ADOPTERS.md`
 - ❌ Not a valid URL : `https://github.com/backstage/backstage/ADOPTERS.md`

-Upon receiving the URL, `read` converts the user-friendly URL into an API URL which can be used to request the provider's API.
+Upon receiving the URL, `readUrl` converts the user-friendly URL into an API URL which can be used to request the provider's API.

-`read` then makes an authenticated request to the provider API and returns the file's content.
+`readUrl` then makes an authenticated request to the provider API and returns the response containing the file's contents and ETag(if the provider supports it).

-#### `readUrl`

-`readUrl` is a new interface that allows complex response objects and is intended to replace the `read` method.
-This new method is currently optional to implement which allows for a soft migration to `readUrl` instead of `read` in the future.

 #### `readTree`